-Just In: Your March 2018 Horoscope
+Just in: Your March 2018 Horoscope

 Capricorn: December 22–January 19

-Local connections continue to thrive early in March and you’ve got a particular appeal, charming your best friends, peers, and colleagues.
+Local connections continue to thrive early in March, and you’ve got a particular appeal, charming your best friends, peers, and colleagues.
 Indulge your sociable side, building on your skills and rapport.
-A charitable or artistic angle to your relations is favored.
+A charitable or artistic angle in your relations is favored.

 Energy might have been a little low since the end of January; however, from the 18th, vibrant Mars enters your sign, propelling you forward.
 Domestic issues could benefit from your enthusiasm; from the 6th, home will increasingly be on your radar, with long-term adjustments coming into focus.